ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/VehiclePluginPropagator.rst

 VehiclePluginPropagator
 =======================

-.. py:class:: VehiclePluginPropagator
+.. py:class:: ansys.stk.core.stkobjects.VehiclePluginPropagator

-   Bases: py:obj:`~IVehiclePluginPropagator`
+   Bases: py:obj:`~ansys.stk.core.stkobjects.IVehiclePluginPropagator`

    Class defining a propagator plugin for HPOP for customization of the accelerations used in the propagation of the satellite trajectory.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: VehiclePluginPropagator

 Overview
 --------